By Stephanie Montague, Military Spouse

 DON’T go in blind.

-DO use Space-A for leisure travel when you have time and flexibility.
+DO use Space-A flights for leisure travel when you have time and flexibility.

 DON’T use Space-A for emergencies or important events.

-DO Make a backup plan (or two) when flying Space-A.
+DO Make a backup plan (or two) when flying on Space-A flight.

 Your backup plan could include catching a hop to a different destination and renting a car or taking a roundabout way to your target destination by patching together different Space-A flights.
 Your last resort is to fly commercial, so be sure you have enough money to pay for tickets.

-DON’T fly Space-A unless you have funds to pay for commercial airfare.
+DON’T fly Space-A unless you have the money to pay for commercial airfare.

 DO ensure that all of your post-flight travel plans are flexible or refundable.

-You shouldn’t book a hotel, tour, cruise, or anything else you can’t cancel when flying Space-A.
+You shouldn’t book a hotel, tour, cruise, or anything else you can’t cancel when flying Space-A flights.

 DON’T make non-refundable reservations based on your expected Space-A flight.